 Adventures in AP Style – Trojan or trojan

-trojan-horse This month has seen an increase in the number of articles written using the word “Trojan”, mostly thanks to Microsoft’s Windows 7 Release Candidate (RC) being leaked as a torrent on various trackers around the world.
+trojan-horse This month has seen an increase in the number of articles written using the word “Trojan”, both for the upcoming March Madness team, as well as Microsoft’s Release Candidate (RC) being leaked as a torrent on various trackers around the world.
 Subsequent news suggested that some of the downloads were infected with malware, specifically a “trojan.”

 Spellcheck on every product I use hates trojan with a lowercase “t”, so it’s time to see what the AP Style book says.

-A Trojan, of course, is named for the Trojan Horse which appeared to be one thing (a gift) and was instead something else (a way to sneak in Trojan warriors).
-Not surprisingly, the AP Stylebook says that Trojan should be capitalized when referring to the Trojans as historical people, or as members of entities that use the Trojans as their mascot like USC and numerous high schools.
+A Trojan, of course, is named for the Trojan Horse which appeared to be one thing (a gift) and was instead something else (a way to sneak in Greek warriors).
+Not surprisingly, the AP Stylebook says that Trojan should be capitalized when referring to the Trojans as historical people, or as members of entities that use the Trojans as their mascot like University of Southern California, or USC, and numerous high schools around America.

 According to the Associated Press Stylebook, both words are capitalized in Trojan War, but not in Trojan horse.
 The former being the proper name of a historical event, and the latter being the unofficial or non-brand name of an object.